 The Reverend Alden B. Flanders became rector in 1985 when Redeemer’s congregation became more diverse and inclusive.
 In general, the 1980s brought a decline in mainline church attendance all over the country.
 Redeemer was no exception.
 However, a number of new families with young children came.
 Lexington Playcare, an independent day care facility expanded its facilities in the parish house so that our space became fully utilized and the children brought a great sense joyful activity to our community.
 The Reverend Flanders resigned in 2003 and was followed by the Reverend Terry McCall (interim) and the Reverend Tricia de Beer from 2005 to 2009.

 The Reverend Kate Ekrem came to Redeemer as Priest-in-Charge in 2009 and was called as Rector in 2011.
 Mtr.
 Kate left in 2021 to be the first female rector at Christ Church in Cambridge.
 In the fall of 2021, we celebrated Mtr.
 Kate’s last day with us at a big outdoor service.

-The Reverend Ginger Solaqua is the interim rector while Redeemer’s Search Team engages the whole parish in thinking and praying about who our next rector will be and our Vestry and Clergy team continue to lead us as we seek to serve God today.
+The Reverend Ginger Solaqua has been the interim rector while Redeemer’s Search Team engages the whole parish in thinking and praying about who our next rector will be and our Vestry and Clergy team continue to lead us as we seek to serve God today.